 All pupils receive information on the ‘Getting It Right For Every Child’(GIRFEC) legislation in PSHE.
 Pupils are given a summary of the wellbeing indicators and the processes the school goes through to protect their wellbeing.
 This ensures pupils know why certain strategies are put in place at different times and who is involved in implementing them.

 Pastoral staff also host themed weeks every year.
 This includes activities within and out with lessons which pupils can engage with to build upon their knowledge and skills of a particular topic.
 In the past this has included Anti-bullying week, Healthy Eating week and most recently Mental Health Awareness week which allowed pupils to learn how to build resilience and look after their mental wellbeing.
 Pupil feedback is usually very positive from these events and they also help us to identify new areas for development for pastoral support within the curriculum.

-All children in the Senior school have a tutor lesson, in order to develop time management skills, strategies for homework and target setting.
+All children have a tutor lesson every week, to develop time management skills, strategies for homework and target setting.
 This gives pupils a chance to have a look at their learning and identity the difficulties and strengths.
-Further to this they all receive Personal, Social and Health Education covering a wide variety of topics from Sexual Education to finding out about the World of work.
-This also involves having external speakers and working with other year groups to enhance their knowledge.

 Our care and welfare is subject to inspection by the Care Inspectorate twice a year and we continue to receive excellent reports.
 These reports can be viewed on www.scswis.com.